A major in History gives intellectual and professional training that empowers you to seek out connections between the

 Get Real World Experience

-Consider doing one or more internships or co-ops.
+Consider doing one or more internships.
 Among the internships which students of history have benefited from, and which the skills learned in studying history have benefited, are the Humanities/History Internship, the Public Affairs Internship, and the Ottawa Political Internship.